EconomyLens.com

 Google — a major AI player alongside US firms such as Anthropic, OpenAI, and Microsoft — announced a 5.5 billion euro ($6.4 billion) investment drive in Germany last November.
 “We have a whole range of outstanding researchers who are working on AI here in Berlin,” said Philipp Justus, Google’s country manager for Germany and VP Central Europe.
 “This centre is intended to enable exchange with the academic community, with policymakers, and ultimately also with companies that are driving forward the application of AI.”

 In an expansion of its Berlin site, Google added an “AI demo space” for new innovations, a separate floor for research teams, and an area where AI-focused events will be held.
-Berlin’s mayor, Kai Wegner, stated that the move “underscores Berlin’s international significance as a science and technology hub — with a dynamic start-up scene, strong universities, and an open society that enables and promotes innovation.”
+Berlin mayor Kai Wegner said the move “underscores Berlin’s international significance as a science and technology hub — with a dynamic start-up scene, strong universities, and an open society that enables and promotes innovation.”

-Chancellor Friedrich Merz’s coalition has signalled its intention to make progress on the AI front as part of efforts to revive the struggling economy.
-There have been a flurry of recent announcements related to AI, including contributions from Deutsche Telekom and software company SAP.
-Yet, many investments still originate from the United States, raising concerns at a time of strained ties under the administration of President Donald Trump.
+Chancellor Friedrich Merz’s coalition has signalled it wants to make progress on the AI front as part of efforts to revive the struggling economy.
+There have been a flurry of announcements related to AI recently, including from Deutsche Telekom and software company SAP.
+However, a significant number of investments still come from the United States, fuelling worries at a time of strained ties under the administration of President Donald Trump.

-“Digital sovereignty” has emerged as a key goal, aimed at ensuring that Europeans’ data is stored domestically and protected under local laws, thereby reducing heavy reliance on overseas players in the digital domain.
-At a summit dedicated to this topic in November in Berlin, Merz and French President Emmanuel Macron supported the idea of favouring European firms to cultivate regional champions.
+“Digital sovereignty” has been the goal, with the aim of ensuring that Europeans’ data is stored at home and protected under local laws, and reducing heavy reliance on overseas players in the digital domain.
+At a summit dedicated to the topic in November in Berlin, Merz and French President Emmanuel Macron backed the idea of favouring European firms in a bid to develop regional champions.

-Despite these ambitions, Germany faces “enormous” challenges in building up AI infrastructure and data storage capacities, according to Janis Hecker of the digital business association Bitkom.
-He pointed out that the government still “underestimates the importance of these technologies for value creation, but also for sovereignty and the defence of our values.”
+Despite its ambitions, Germany still faces “enormous” challenges to build up AI infrastructure and data storage capacities, said Janis Hecker of the digital business association Bitkom.
+The government still “underestimates the importance of these technologies for value creation, but also for sovereignty and the defence of our values,” he said.
+The United States builds more computing capacity each year than Germany has in total, the group says.
+According to its calculations, only one-thousandth of Germany’s proposed central government budget for 2026 is dedicated to AI, and only a fraction of a massive pot of funding to modernise the country’s infrastructure is dedicated to cutting-edge technologies.

 © 2024 AFP